-The MSU-West Plains ASN program offers a spring semester program starting in January and a fall semester program starting in August.
-The initial deadline for the spring program is October 15th.
-The deadline for the fall program is February 1st.
+The MSU-West Plains ASN program offers a Spring semester program starting in January and a Fall semester program starting in August.

 Students who successfully complete the program will obtain an Associate of Science in Nursing (ASN) degree and are eligible to apply to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The 66-hour nursing degree program consists of courses in liberal arts, science and nursing.
 The nursing courses include lecture and on-campus simulation laboratory experiences, along with relevant clinical practicums provided at health care facilities located in southern Missouri and northern Arkansas.

-For more information about the nursing program or to set up an appointment to meet with the nursing admissions coordinator & academic advisor, please contact the nursing admissions office: KarlaBean@MissouriState.edu, (417)255-7739
+For more information about the nursing program or to set up an appointment to meet with the nursing admissions coordinator, please contact the nursing admissions office: WPNursing@MissouriState.edu, (417)255-7739

 Associate of Science in Nursing Curriculum (Regular Track)

 Nursing Program Application Eligibility Prerequisite Course - BMS 110

 BMS 110-Introduction to Biomedical Sciences: Must be either in progress of or completed with a 'C' grade or better by the appropriate nursing program application deadline unless they have completed an equivalent course at another institution or BMS 267 Human Anatomy or an equivalent course such as A&P 1 with a “C” grade or higher.